andymeneely/project-timber-wolf/rules/RULES.md

 A single heist takes 30-40 minutes, and is part of a narrative where your team improves their skills and characters over time.
 The scenarios are story-driven, highly replayable, and allow you to "save" your game between heists.

-During each heist, you will collaborate with teammates with simultaneous gameplay to coordinate your movements.
+During each heist, you will collaborate with your teammates in simultaneous gameplay.
 Each round begins with everyone rolling a die to determine which actions are available.
 You use Ideas💡 to modify that die roll, but don't spend too many - you'll need those Ideas💡 to escape, too!

 ## The Pieces